 So when I asked Thea what she wanted me to make for her birthday this year, she of course said - Lavender something.
 And, I said OKAY, I guess it's time I make you something lavender!
 I made her bring in her own lavender, obviously, because we don’t have any in the kitchen at the bake shop.
 And I happened to have some fresh sage left over from another project, so I created a Lemon Lavender Sage Cupcake, just for Thea.
 Don’t anyone dare try to order these in the shop because we will politely say no, haha.
 They are here for you to bake at home at your leisure anytime you like!
 This is a perfect spring cupcake with a sweet lemon cake, lavender buttercream, and topped with a fresh sage leaf.

-- 170 grams (1 cup + 3 Tablespoons) all natural cake flour (like Bob’s Red Mill)
+170 grams (1 cup plus 3 tablespoons) all natural cake flour (like Bob’s Red Mill)

-- 1 lb.
-(3 cups + 3 Tablespoons) organic powdered sugar, sifted
+454 grams (3 cups plus 3 tablespoons) organic powdered sugar, sifted

-Preheat oven to 350 degrees.
-Line a cupcake pan with liners.
+Method Preheat oven to 350°F. Line a cupcake pan with liners.

 To make the lavender flavor: In a small pot, add the 1 cup of water and the lavender.
 Bring to a boil, then simmer until the mixture has reduced to about 2 tablespoons.
 Set aside to let cool completely before using in the frosting.
 I made this the day before and just left it out until the next day.